5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Rename_Devices/README.md

 - In general, if the device name you want to change is used in other ACPI tables besides the `DSDT`, you have to change it there as well, so the device name is the same for all ACPI tables.
 If that's the case, using a binary rename which applies system-wide so all occurrences are found and renamed is preferable.

 ### Example 2: Rename an Embedded Controller
-This SSDT renames an existing Embedded Controller `H_EC` to `EC` in macOS.
-It forllows the same patching principle explained earlier:
+This example shows the content of `SSDT-Rename.aml` by Dortania.
+It renames an existing Embedded Controller `H_EC` to `EC` in macOS.
+It follows the same patching principle explained earlier:

 ```asl
 DefinitionBlock ("", "SSDT", 2, "Slav", "SsdtEC", 0x00001000)